This post may contain affiliate links. Meaning I may earn a commission if you use those links. Please read my full disclosure for more information.

 *Please note that price was correct at time of publishing and will be updated on a regular basis.

-It is easy to see why this has been such a popular tent with campers over the years.
+It is easy to see why the Outwell Montana 6P has become a popular tent with campers over the years.
 We love how this tent is designed to stand up to most adverse weather and all the little features that make it that little bit more comfortable such as higher storage pockets in rooms, tinted windows and larger bedrooms.

 The darkened material in rooms help a little but don’t keep out that much more light.
 So, if like me you are a light sleeper, and this bothers you may still need an eye mask for that little bit of extra time in bed in the mornings.